-Coursework in Bible and Christian Theology - Students must complete Bible by end of first year.
+Coursework in Bible and Christian Theology - Students required to take BIBL 101 must complete Bible by end of first year.
+Students taking Advanced Bible may take it at any time.
+THEL 209 normally taken second year and after BIBL 101; may be taken before Advanced Bible.

-A. Bible

-BIBL 101 Biblical Literature OR
+- A. Bible - BIBL 101 Biblical Literature OR